Prince Franz of Bavaria

-Prince Franz of Bavaria (Franz Maria Luitpold Prinz von Bayern) (10 October 1875 - 25 January 1957) was a member of the Bavarian Royal House of Wittelsbach and a Major General in the Bavarian Army.
+Prince Franz of Bavaria (Franz Maria Luitpold Prinz von Bayern; 10 October 1875 – 25 January 1957) was a member of the royal House of Wittelsbach and a career military officer.

 Early life and military career

-Franz was born at Schloss Leutstetten, Starnberg, Bavaria.
-He was the third son of King Ludwig III of Bavaria and his wife Archduchess Maria Theresia of Austria-Este.
-Initially, Franz served as a commander of the 2.
-Infanterie-Regiments König, but shortly before the outbreak of World War I, he was given command of the 3. bayerische Infanteriebrigade, which was later renamed and became the 4.
+Prince Franz was born at Schloss Leutstetten in Starnberg, Bavaria, as the third son of King Ludwig III of Bavaria and Archduchess Maria Theresa of Austria-Este.
+He entered the Bavarian Army as a career officer, initially serving as the commander of the 2.
+Infanterie-Regiment "Prinz Carl von Bayern".
+Shortly before the outbreak of World War I, he was given command of the 3. bayerische Infanterie-Brigade, which was later reorganized into the 4.
 Infanterie-Brigade.
-Prince Franz led this brigade through its victories at Fort Douaumont, Passchendaele and Kemmelberg.
+Under his leadership, this brigade took part in major Western Front engagements, including operations near Fort Douaumont, the Battle of Passchendaele, and the assault on Kemmelberg.

-For his exemplary leadership during these operations he was awarded the Knight's Cross of the Military Order of Max Joseph on 25 May 1916 and on 28 October 1916 was given command of the entire 4.
-Bayerische Infanterie-Division.
-In Spring 1918, Prince Franz was also awarded the Commander's Cross of the Military Order of Max Joseph and the prestigious Pour le Mérite, Prussia's highest military decoration, on 16 May 1918.
-However, during the summer 1918, the 4.
-Bayerische Infanterie-Division suffered severe loses during the Battle of the Somme and was transferred to Italian Front on border protection duties, where he stayed for the remainder of the war.
+For his tactical leadership during these operations, he was awarded the Knight's Cross of the Military Order of Max Joseph on 25 May 1916.
+He was subsequently promoted to command the entire 4.
+Bayerische Infanterie-Division on 28 October 1916.
+During the spring offensives of 1918, Prince Franz received the Commander's Cross of the Military Order of Max Joseph on 26 April 1918, followed by Prussia's highest military honor, the Pour le Mérite, on 25 May 1918.
+After sustaining severe casualties during the Allied counter-offensives on the Somme in the summer of 1918, his division was transferred to the Italian Front for border protection duties, where he remained until the end of the conflict.